Visiting Melbourne with kids? Pack your most stylish duds, preferably in black and explore the fashion, sports and cultural capital of Australia.

 Kids can milk a cow at twice daily cow milking sessions held at 10am and 4pm.
 Kids can also bottle feed young lambs when in season, pet farm animals, collect eggs from the chickens or visit the sheep and goats in the paddocks.

 On Family days (usually outside of school holidays and Term 3) there are daily pony and tractor rides as well as animal petting.
-Check out Collingwood Children’s Farm Event Calendar here for more details.
+Check out Collingwood Children’s Farm Event Calendar here for more details, one of the most fun places for kids Melbourne.

 Collingwood Farm ticket prices